paul-hammant/tbd/content/monorepos/index.md

 ---

-A Monorepo, is a specific trunk based development implementation where the organization in question puts the source for all their applications and service into one trunk, and forces developers to **share code at source level instead of linking in previously built binaries**.
-The release cadences for each probably be different and the teams structures separate or integrated.
+A Monorepo, is a specific trunk based development implementation where the organization in question puts its source for all applications/service/libraries/frameworks into one trunk, and forces developers to commit together in that trunk - atomically.

+Google has the most famous monorepo, and they do the above AND force teams to **share code at source level instead of linking in previously built binaries**.
+Specifically, they have no version numbers for their own dependencies, just an implicit 'HEAD'.
+Third party libraries (like JUnit) will be checked into the repo with a specific version number (like 4.11), and all teams will use that version if they use it at all.

+The deployment and/or release cadences for each applications/service/libraries/frameworks will probably be different as will the teams structures, methodologies, priorites, story backlogs etc.

 The name 'monorepo' is a newer for a previously unnamed practice that is more than a decade old.